donders-research-data-management/rdm-ontology/doc/help/quickstart.rst

 4. Optionally, add colleagues to your collection.
 You can only add colleagues who have an ${repositoryName} profile to your collection (see step 1).
    Your colleagues can have different roles (manager, contributor or viewer) with different rights.
    More information can be found :ref:`here <rdm-nutshell>`.
-5. Click on *Save changes* to save the changes
+5. Click on *update collection* to save the changes

 For more extensive help, see :ref:`here <edit-your-collection-details>`.